mzoroufchian/smartcamera/README.md

 Includes laset kernel and root files for a rapid usage of project. [more information](Linux/README.md)

 ## programs
-Includes source code of all programs for Zybo smart camera including facial recognition exemple included in Linux.[more information](programs/README.md)
+Includes source code of all programs for Zybo smart camera including facial recognition exemple included in Linux. [more information](programs/README.md)

 ## vivado
 Includes all the files and the script for regenerating vivado project. [more information](vivado/README.md)
 #### notice mipi licence is requierd.

 ## Yocto
-Includes all files for regenerating Linux for Yocto project.[more information](Yocto/README.md)
+Includes all files for regenerating Linux for Yocto project. [more information](Yocto/README.md)

 ## Known Issues
 * if camera stream has been stoped, a reboot is needed.